PostgresGUI/website/notes/privacy-policy.md

 ## Contact Us

-If you have any questions, concerns, or requests regarding this Privacy Policy or PostgresMac's privacy practices, please contact us at:
+If you have any questions, concerns, or requests regarding this Privacy Policy or PostgresGUI's privacy practices, please contact us at:

 **Email**: fikri@mghazi.com

-**Website**: postgresmac.com
+**Website**: postgresgui.com

 **Developer**: Fikri Ghazi